Country of origin: Film and television production

 The International Federation of Film Archives defines the country of origin as the "country of the principal offices of the production company or individual by whom the moving image work was made".
 No consistent reference or definition exists.
 Sources include the item itself, accompanying material (e.g. scripts, shot lists, production records, publicity material, inventory lists, synopses etc.), the container (if not an integral part of the piece), or other sources (standard and special moving image reference tools).
 In law, definitions of "country of origin" and related terms are defined differently in different jurisdictions.
 The European Union, Canada, and the United States have different definitions for a variety of reasons, including tax treatment, advertising regulations, distribution; even within the European Union, different member states have different legislation.
 As a result, an individual work can have multiple countries as its "country of origin", and may even have different countries recognized as originating places for the purpose of different legal jurisdictions.
 Under copyright law in the United States and other signatories of the Berne Convention, "country of origin" is defined in an inclusive way to ensure the protection of intellectual rights of writers and creators.

+Digital products and country of origin

+The concept of country of origin (CO) historically applies to tangible goods, yet it is increasingly invoked for digital products whose composite hardware, software and data make provenance difficult to establish.

+Government measures such as the United Kingdom's advisory against Kaspersky anti‑virus on sensitive networks and United States export restrictions affecting Huawei's Android devices illustrate cybersecurity risks linked to foreign‑developed technologies.
+Debate on digital sovereignty intensified after Russia's 2022 invasion of Ukraine and rising tensions in the Taiwan Strait.

+In April 2025 the United States announced so‑called ‘‘Liberation Day’’ tariffs—higher duties intended to encourage domestic manufacture of certain digital goods.

+Digital Product Domesticity (DPD) framework

+Ozdemir et al. (2023) propose a 19‑parameter Digital Product Domesticity (DPD) framework that operationalises CO for products combining hardware, software, embedded systems and data sources, providing a multifaceted approach to understanding and controlling the origins of technology.

+The parameters—derived from interviews and a survey of public‑ and private‑sector stakeholders—were piloted on smartphone imports to Türkiye.

+Systematic CO assessments can enhance national cybersecurity policy, bolster local digital technology production, and increase supply chain transparency, according to the authors.